 Trek Grade: Moderate

-Trip Snippets: 17 days, 5 night’s hotels, 11 nights Lodges, Breakfast in Kathmandu and Pokahra, breakfast, Lunch and Dinner during the trekking.
+Trip Snippets: 17 days, 5 night’s hotels, 11 nights Lodges, Breakfast in Kathmandu and Pokhara, breakfast, lunch, and dinner during the trekking.

-Departure Dates: We are able to offer this trek on any dates during the months, March, April, May, June, Sept, Oct for a group of 2 to 12 people.
+Departure Dates: We can offer this trek on any dates during the months, March, April, May, June, Sept, Oct for a group of 2 to 12 people.

 Equipment rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment.

-Your trek Back pack/duffle bag: Your baggage on trek will be carried by our porters, the maximum weight per trekkers is 15 kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu or Pokhara.
+Your trek Backpack/duffle bag: Our porters will carry your baggage on the trek; the maximum weight per trekkers is 15 kg, including your sleeping bag, and down jacket; other items not required on a trek can be stored in our office or your hotel in Kathmandu or Pokhara.